Periodic trajectories in P-time event graphs and the non-positive circuit weight problem: Introduction

 P-time event graphs (P-TEGs) constitute a specific class of timed discrete-event systems, namely event graphs in which the sojourn time of tokens in places is constrained by lower and upper bounds.
 Events that do not occur in the specified time window correspond, in the real system modeled by the P-TEG, to failure of meeting time specifications.
 P-TEGs have been applied for modeling and analyzing time schedules in manufacturing systems such as electroplating lines, baking processes, cluster tools~\cite{becha2013modelling,spacek1999control,declerck2020critical,4456410}.

 Timed event graphs are usually assumed to operate under the earliest firing rule~\cite{baccelli1992synchronization}.
 This makes their temporal evolution deterministic.
 In contrast, in P-TEGs the time evolution of the marking is non-deterministic, since transitions are not required to fire as soon as they are enabled.
 In fact, following the earliest firing rule could lead to the violation of upper bound constraints.
-For this reason, it is fundamental to characterize the set of all admissible infinite trajectories for a P-TEG (\textit{i.e.}, trajectories for which all the constraints are satisfied), and to verify that it is non-empty; in this case, the P-TEG is said to be \textit{consistent}.
-In~\cite{zorzenon2020bounded}, we introduced a stronger property than consistency that is even more desirable for P-TEGs applications; a P-TEG is \textit{boundedly consistent} if it admits at least one consistent trajectory such that the delay between the $k$\textsuperscript{th} firings of every pair of transitions is bounded for all $k$.
-Moreover, we proved that a P-TEG is boundedly consistent if and only if there exists at least one 1-periodic trajectory that is consistent for the P-TEG.
-Since the problem of checking the existence of 1-periodic trajectories can be solved using linear programming~\cite{becha2013modelling,declerck2017extremum}, bounded consistency can be checked in \textit{weakly} polynomial time (on the contrary, no algorithm that checks standard consistency has been found yet).
-However, the use of linear programming for finding 1-periodic trajectories implies two issues that we will try to overcome in this paper.
-First, in weakly polynomial time algorithms, in contrast to \textit{strongly} polynomial time algorithms, execution time grows with the size of their numerical inputs (expressed in terms of the number of bits needed to represent them); this leads to slower execution when "large" values of the inputs (in our case, the values of lower and upper bounds) are employed.
-Second, linear programming does not provide an explicit closed formula of the solution.
+For this reason, it is fundamental to characterize the set of all trajectories that are consistent for a P-TEG (i.e., trajectories for which all the constraints are satisfied), and to verify that it is non-empty; in this case, the P-TEG is said to be \textit{consistent}.
+In~\cite{zorzenon2020bounded}, we introduced a stronger property than consistency ; a P-TEG is \textit{boundedly consistent} if it admits at least one consistent trajectory such that the delay between the $k$\textsuperscript{th} firings of every pair of transitions is bounded for all $k$.
+Moreover, we proved that a P-TEG is boundedly consistent if and only if there exists at least one 1-periodic trajectory\footnote{ We recall that, given a natural number $d$ and a real number $\lambda$, a P-TEG is said to follow a $d$-periodic trajectory of period $\lambda$ when, for all $k$, the $(k+d)$\textsuperscript{th} firing of each transition in the P-TEG occurs $\lambda\times d$ time instants after its $k$\textsuperscript{th} firing.
+For a formal definition, see~\Cref{se:periodic}. } that is consistent for the P-TEG.
+Since the problem of checking the existence of 1-periodic trajectories can be formulated as a linear programming problem~\cite{becha2013modelling,declerck2017extremum}, and linear programs are known to be solvable (in the worst case) in weakly polynomial time complexity\footnote{ For the definitions of weakly, strongly and pseudo-polynomial time complexity, the reader is referred to~\cite{computers1979,korte2011combinatorial}. }~\cite{korte2011combinatorial}, bounded consistency can also be verified in the same complexity; on the contrary, no algorithm that checks standard consistency has been found yet.